 Our preliminary year provides residents bound for training in other specialties with broad and intensive exposure to internal medicine.
-Four one-year positions are offered each year for residents planning to enter other areas of residency training (dermatology, neurology, ophthalmology, anesthesia, radiology and physical medicine & rehab).
+Three one-year positions are offered each year for residents planning to enter other areas of residency training (dermatology, neurology, ophthalmology, anesthesia, radiology and physical medicine & rehab).

 4 + 1 Format

 Our schedule currently has a 4+1 format.
 The 1 week, also called Y week, is dedicated to continuity clinic for categorical interns.
 For preliminary year interns those weeks are elective weeks, one of which is dedicated to quality improvement.

 You will have a personalized session with the Program Director at the beginning of the year to determine what specialty driven requirements are needed.

 - Zachary Abbott, DO University of Colorado Physical Medicine & Rehab

 - Eva Kubrova, MD Mayo Clinic School of Graduate Medical Education Physical Medicine & Rehab